Keshav-Aggarwal/Advanced-Lane-Finding-Project/ReadMe.md

     return avg_curve, float(position)
 ```

-##### Draw the lane and radius, position text ont the image
+##### Draw the lane and radius, position text on the image.
 Function to generate Polyfill from binary image, unwarp it and then plot it on the Original image along with Radius and Offset from center.
+Then in next cell we will pass the image and will get the resultant Image.

 ```python